EngRaff92/APB_SLAVE/README.md

 ### Using PeakRdl from Python Library

-### Using Regtool from the OpenTitan RISCV from the HJSON
+### Using python to generate parameters from JSON and RDL files